AlonEirew/event-relation-resources/definitions.md

 In general, the event mention or span is usually referred to the word or phrase which corresponds to the action component of the event (i.e., “meet” in the above example).

 > ℹ️ There are two main definitions to the how event span should be annotated: Minimum-Span (see RED annotation guideliness) and Maximum-Span (see ACE annotation guideliness).

+## Event Arguments
+Events are defined by their arguments, those denote the what, when, where and who of the event.
+In above table above “yesterday”, “Tel-Aviv” and “Johnl” are the argument of the “meet” event.

+> ℹ️ Event arguments are entities.

+> ℹ️ Entity is any text instance which indicate participant, location, organization, time, date, object, or any other text entity that might be tracked in the discourse.

+> ℹ️ Event arguments are entities, however not all entities are event arguments.

 ## Event Detection